Best Employer of Record in Belgium: Best EORs of 2026

 These scores come from our 10-category rating system applied to every provider review.
 Rankings in this listicle also factor in editorial judgment for the target audience, pricing, and real-world suitability - not just the overall score.

-| Category | RemoFirst | Remote | Multiplier | Rippling | Deel | Oyster | Hire With Columbus | Papaya Global |
+| Category | RemoFirst | Remote | Multiplier | Rippling | Deel | Oyster | Hire with Columbus | Papaya Global |

 |---|---|---|---|---|---|---|---|---|